-Within Luxulyan Parish housing developments that address the local need for older persons' housing will be supported.
-This can occur through the provision of bungalows or other suitable housing types.
+Within Luxulyan Parish housing developments that address the local need for older persons' affordable housing will be supported.
+This can occur through the provision of bungalows or other suitable housing types that meet M4(2) optional accessibility standard in the Building Regulations 2016 or a future alterative similar standard.

-Proposals when at least one occupant is over state pensionable age (or requires specialist housing by virtue of personal incapacity or impairment) but are not deemed to be in housing need will be supported.
+Proposals when at least one occupant is over state pensionable age (or requires specialist housing by virtue of personal incapacity or impairment), meets the local occupancy requirements but are not deemed to be in housing need will be supported where affordable housing for older people is to be provided.